QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

 - [<ArrayEntry>] "<Sensor Name>"

-The <ArrayEntry> specifies the location of the array in which the sensor input should be written (QBlade assumes the first entry is located at the 0th position).
+The <ArrayEntry> specifies the location of the array in which the sensor input should be written (the first index starts at the array[0] position).
 The <Sensor Name> is the name of the sensor that is written in the simulation output graphs.
 Using these commands, multiple custom sensors can be added to the interface array.
-For example, if the local tip acceleration in the x direction of blade 1 should be passed to the controller in the 300th entry of the exchange array, the user can add following line anywhere in the controller parameter file.
+For example, if the local tip acceleration in the x direction of blade 1 should be passed to the controller in the 300th entry (at position array[299]) of the exchange array, the user can add following line anywhere in the controller parameter file.

 [299] "X_l Acc.
 BLD_1 pos 1.000"